Anterior cruciate ligament repair; Knee surgery - ACL; Knee arthroscopy - ACL

 - If your own tissue is being used to make your new ACL, your surgeon will make a larger cut.
 Then, the autograft will be removed through this cut.

 - Your surgeon will attach the new ligament to the bone with screws or other devices to hold it in place.
-As it heals, the bone tunnels fill in.
-This holds the new ligament in place.
+As it heals, the graft will remodel to become your new ligament.

 Why the Procedure Is Performed